Types of Vitamin C: Which is Best for Your Skin?

 Tetrahexyldecyl Ascorbate

-Choosing the Optimal Vitamin C Product For You
+Which type of Vitamin C Product is For You

 Which of the different forms of vitamin C is right for you, and what type of product is ideal?
 While it’s important to consult with a dermatologist for advice, this guide provides you with optimal tips to help you decide on the best forms and types of vitamin C skincare for your complexion.